Symatem/Documentation/Transport/Ontology.md

 ### DISRP Pyramid
 Our interpretation and modification to the model of the [DIKW pyramid](https://en.wikipedia.org/wiki/DIKW_pyramid):

-- Data: BitMaps are unprocessed raw data.
+- Data: Data fields contain unprocessed raw data.
 They have to be processed and structured to become useful.
 But they still have a purpose as this is the only layer which has a physical manifestation and it is thus necessary for the transport (storage and transmission).
 The indent of encodings is to bring all upper layers down to this one for practical reasons.
 - Information (What): Triples represent the interconnection and structure.
 They can answer specific questions to ”who”, ”what”, ”where”, ”how many”, ”when”.
 Information alone is not enough as it would only provide a database with a query interface.
 - Strategy (How): A system also needs to know how to do process information and what questions to ask: Algorithms, applications, encodings etc.
 - Reasoning (Why): Knowing the reason why things are the way they are, how they came to be and how they could be (simulation of alternatives) can help to further improve the own system by preventing the repetition of errors and learning from them, which might lead to new insights again.